-Local Law 87 (LL87) is an energy-efficiency measure that requires that buildings larger than 50,000 gross square feet undergo regular energy audits and retro-commissioning measures as part of the Greener, Greater Buildings Plan (GGBP).
-The GGBP has been designed to proactively address energy waste in existing buildings, particularly in larger structures that contribute to a greater proportion of New York City’s total energy use.
+Local Law 87 (NYC LL87) is an energy efficiency measure that requires buildings larger than 50,000 gross square feet to undergo regular energy audits and retro-commissioning actions as part of the Greener, Greater Buildings Plan (GGBP).
+The GGBP is designed to proactively address energy waste in existing buildings, particularly in larger structures contributing to a more significant proportion of New York City’s total energy use.

-These larger facilities tend to have more sophisticated management and more financial and technical resources when compared to smaller buildings.
-The GGBP and LL87 aim at enacting energy-saving measures, such as the use of energy-efficient appliances in larger buildings, throughout New York City.
-Ultimately, the goal is to ensure that key decision-makers have access to vital information to understand energy use and pursue energy-efficiency measures.
+More extensive facilities typically have more sophisticated management and more financial and technical resources compared to smaller buildings.
+The GGBP and Local Law 87 aim to enact energy-saving measures, such as the use of energy-efficient appliances in more significant structures throughout New York City.
+Ultimately, the goal is to ensure critical decision-makers have access to vital information to understand energy use and pursue energy efficiency measures.

 Achieving Energy Efficiency

-To accomplish this goal, LL87 requires regular energy audits in the form of surveys and analyses of energy use and retro-commissioning.
+To accomplish this goal, Local Law 87 in New York requires regular energy audits in surveys and analyses of energy use and retro-commissioning by a professional engineer.
 Retro-commissioning is the process of ensuring optimal equipment installation, performance, and maintenance.

 Along with benchmarking annual energy and water consumption, these energy audits and retro-commissioning reports aim to give building owners a much more robust understanding of their buildings’ performance and eventually shift market norms toward increasingly efficient, high-performing buildings.

-To ascertain if and how LL87 affects you and your business, you must:
+To learn if and how Local Law 87 affects you and your business, you must:

-- Determine if your building needs to comply and what year it is due.
+- Determine if your building requires NYC LL87 compliance and what year it is due.

-- Conduct an energy audit and retro-commissioning of base building systems and complete an Energy Efficiency Report (EER) electronically.
+- Conduct an LL87 energy audit and retro-commissioning of base building systems and file an Energy Efficiency Report (EER) electronically.

 Who Needs To Comply?

-If you’re a building owner, you first need to determine whether you fall under the mandates of LL87.
-You’re required to comply with LL87 if you have a Covered Building, which means one or more of the following:
+If you’re a property owner, you first need to determine whether you fall under the mandates of LL87 energy audits.
+You’re required to comply with NYC LL87 if you have a Covered Building, which means one or more of the following:

 - Two or more buildings on the same tax lot together exceed 100,000 gross square feet